Helopeltis antonii

-Helopeltis antonii, also known as the tea mosquito bug, are heteropterans found within the Miridae family.
+Helopeltis antonii, also known as the tea mosquito bug, is a species of heteropteran found within the Miridae family.
 They have a relatively large geographical distribution and are a known pest of many agricultural “cash” crops such as cocoa, cashew, and tea.
 Subsequently, their impact negatively influences economic growth within the regions in which they inhabit.
 Thus, their impact on humans has caused them to be of great interest biologically, resulting in significant environmental implications.

 Distribution

 Helopeltis antonii are found in a region known as the old-world tropics which encompasses places such as India, Northern Australia, Guinea, Vietnam, Tanzania, Nigeria, and Indonesia.
 More specifically, they are more concentrated in the agricultural regions of the old-world tropics.
 In India their distribution is primarily found within the “cashew belt” which is located along the western coast and central regions of the country due to its high affinity for these plants.
 However, different nations grow certain crops in various locations within their borders.
 Crops that H. antonii prefer will ultimately determine their specific distribution within a country.